crojasmrls/rocket-chip/README.md

 Rocket Chip Generator :rocket: [![Build Status](https://travis-ci.org/freechipsproject/rocket-chip.svg?branch=master)](https://travis-ci.org/freechipsproject/rocket-chip)
 =====================

+This repository is a fork of the main Rocket repository for the a Multicore Architecture Course.
+Mod by: Jonatan and Carlos.
-This repository contains the Rocket chip generator necessary to instantiate the RISC-V Rocket Core.
+It contains the Rocket chip generator necessary to instantiate the RISC-V Rocket Core.
 For more information on Rocket Chip, please consult our [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-17.html).

 ## Table of Contents